 4. A glass container to put the mixture into

-So there are a lot of ways on how to make solid perfumes on the internet but here is the easiest way I found:
+There are a lot of ways to make solid perfume, but here is how I do it:

-1. Take a pot and fill it about 1/4 full of water and set a smaller pot on top of the water.
+1. Take a pot and fill it about 1/4 full of water and set a smaller pot on top of the water (I bought a secondhand pot at Value Village, as beeswax is difficult to clean off, therefore avoid using a good pot for this double-boiler method).
 Put the burner on low to medium heat.

 2. Grate a tablespoon of beeswax